 Commentary topics: importance of effective communications; intersection of communications and leadership skills

 Catherine Bruns is a 2015 initiate of the Concordia College Circle of Omicron Delta Kappa.
-She represented Concordia at the 2016 ODK National Biennial Convention as an official circle delegate and currently serves as a member of the Student Advisory Board.
+She represented Concordia at the 2016 ODK National Biennial Convention as an official circle delegate.
+She has previously served as a member of ODK’s National Advisory Council and Student Advisory Board.

 Catherine is a recent graduate of James Madison University where she earned a Master of Arts in communication and advocacy.
-In addition, she was the graduate teaching assistant for the JMU School of Communication Studies and served as a graduate assistant forensics coach for the JMU Speech Team.
+She is currently enrolled in a doctoral program at the University of Minnesota.
+Previously, she was a graduate teaching assistant for the JMU School of Communication Studies and served as a graduate assistant forensics coach for the JMU Speech Team.
 Catherine has had the opportunity to represent JMU at a variety of regional and national academic conferences.
 Her most recent scholarly publication can be found in the journal Carolinas Communication Annual.
-She hopes to begin a doctoral program in fall 2017.
-Presently, she is a communications and administrative assistant at Arts Council of the Valley.

 Prior to graduate school, Catherine attended Concordia College, where she graduated cum laude with a degree in communication studies-theatre arts, political science, and Chinese.
 At Concordia, Catherine served as captain of the nationally-ranked Concordia Speech Team, for which she was awarded the Gloria Long Leadership Through Service Award.
 Her undergraduate research on China’s performance and interpretation of “Romeo and Juliet” was institutionally recognized with the Bruce Gronbeck Research Award as well as nationally recognized by the Kennedy Center.
 Her past practical work includes internships at Hennepin Theatre Trust and the Children’s Theatre Company as well as a campus fellowship for the Minnesota Democratic-Farmer-Labor Party.